pluscloudopen/docs/content/en/docs/overview/plusserver-region-az/_index.md

 ---
-title: "PlusServer Regions and Availability Zones"
+title: "plusserver Regions and Availability Zones"
 weight: 10
 date: 2023-03-10
 ---

 # Introduction

-PlusServer offers multiple regions and availability zones (AZs) to provide customers with high availability and disaster recovery options.
+plusserver offers multiple regions and availability zones (AZs) to provide customers with high availability and disaster recovery options.
 Each AZ consists of one or more data centers that are designed to be independent of one another, providing redundancy in case of failures or disasters.
 Customers can choose to deploy their resources in one or multiple AZs for high availability and disaster recovery purposes.

 ## What is a Region?